 All of us at Sphero understand that now is a challenging time for educators, parents, and learners who may be adjusting to a new “normal” way of life.
-With so many of us working and learning from home (including our teams!), we want to support our community with easy access to quality educational content.
+With so many of us working and learning from home (including our teams!), we want to support our community with easy access to quality educational content, like Computer Science Foundations.

 CS Foundations is a supplemental, standards-aligned curriculum that can be easily taught from home alongside our round robots.
 Each cross-curricular lesson builds on the previous one and allows teachers, parents, and students to grow and learn together.
 While CS Foundations is designed for use with BOLT, most lessons work with SPRK+ and Mini, too.

 Course 1 will help students become more familiar with Sphero Edu.
 You’ll start with the Draw Canvas and then introduce them to the Block Canvas.

 By the end of Course 1, kids will be able to:

 - Create their own Draw programs, including movement (direction and speed) and lights.

 - Manipulate and sequence movement, lights and sound Blocks.

 - Create and animate their own designs on the BOLT matrix.